Remember when you were a little girl, and mom put ribbons in your hair?

 Some ribbons may overlap, and others may not—work from one edge to the other.

-After you placed all the ribbons, add a few pieces of twine.
+After you place all the ribbons, add a few pieces of twine.
 I tied mine on the backside.

 The thin piece of twine gives a bit more texture to the piece.